The Ubud Handbook « Bali's Scorpions, Hornets, Mosquitoes, Poisonous Caterpillars... And Other Strange Balinese Tails

 If you wear shoes or trainers you will, like every good Balinese person, leave them outside your home before you enter.
 But when you come to put them back on the next morning, give them a good knock and a shake first.

-Scorpions love smelly sneakers, and they love toes too.
+Scorpions like sneakers, and they love toes.